porfanid/base-conversion-kit/README.md

 print(f"Binary sum: {binary_sum}")
 ```

+# Read The Docs

+More info can be found [here](https://base-conversion-kit.readthedocs.io)

 ## Contributing

 Feel free to contribute to the development of the Base Conversion Kit.
 If you encounter issues, have suggestions, or want to add features, please submit a pull request or open an issue on the [GitHub repository](https://github.com/porfanid/base-conversion-kit).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/porfanid/base-conversion-kit/blob/master/LICENSE) file for details.